Lapulapu: Battle of Mactan

 Thus Magellan believed that since Rajah Humabon was the king of Cebu, he was the king of Mactan as well.
 But the island of Mactan, the dominion of Lapulapu and Zula, was in a location that enabled them to intercept trade ships entering the harbor of Cebu, Humabon's domain.
 Thus, it was more likely that Lapulapu was actually more powerful than Humabon, or at least was the undisputed ruler of Mactan.
 Humabon was married to Lapulapu's niece.
 When Magellan demanded that Lapulapu submit as his King Humabon had done, Lapulapu purportedly replied that: "he was unwilling to come and do reverence to one whom he had been commanding for so long a time".

 The Aginid chronicle also records that Humabon had actually purposefully goaded the Spaniards into fighting Lapulapu, who was his enemy at that time.
 However, the men of Humabon who accompanied Magellan did not engage in battle with Lapulapu, though they helped with recovering the wounded Spaniards.
 Humabon later poisoned and killed 27 Spanish sailors during a feast.
 According to the Aginid, this was because they had started raping the local women.
 It was also possibly to aid Magellan's Malay slave interpreter, Enrique of Malacca, in gaining his freedom.
 The Spanish were refusing to release him, even though Magellan explicitly willed that he be set free upon his death.
 A discourse by Giovanni Battista Ramusio also claims that Enrique warned the Chief of "Subuth" that the Spaniards were plotting to capture the king and that this led to the murder of the Spaniards at the banquet.
 Enrique stayed in Cebu with Humabon while the Spanish escaped to Bohol.

 The battle left the expedition with too few men to crew three ships, so they abandoned the Concepción.
 The remaining ships – the Trinidad and the Victoria – sailed to the Spice Islands in present-day Indonesia.
 From there, the expedition split into two groups.
 The Trinidad, commanded by Gonzalo Gómez de Espinoza tried to sail eastward across the Pacific Ocean to the Isthmus of Panama.
 Disease and shipwreck disrupted Espinoza's voyage and most of the crew died.
 Survivors of the Trinidad returned to the Spice Islands, where the Portuguese imprisoned them.
 The Victoria continued sailing westward, commanded by Juan Sebastián Elcano, and managed to return to Sanlúcar de Barrameda, Spain in 1522.
 In 1529, King Charles I of Spain relinquished all claim over the Spice Islands to Portugal in the treaty of Zaragoza.
 However, the treaty did not stop the colonization of the Philippine archipelago from New Spain.

 According to Aginid, Lapulapu and Humabon restored friendly relations after the Battle of Mactan.
-Lapulapu later decided to return to Borneo with 11 of his children, three of his wives, and 17 of his men.
+Lapulapu later decided to return to Borneo with his family and 17 of his men.
 Nothing more is known of him after this.